-Back in the day when I used to attend group therapy for my anxiety, I got a chance to listen to older adults sharing their thoughts, experiences and struggles when it came down to mental health.
-Many of those struggles were connected to anxiety people experience as they age.
-That fear and uncertainty, worrying about family members are probably inevitable part of ageing, but honestly after a while I stopped attending the sessions having realized that they only brought me closer to my own fears and elevated my anxiety.
+Back in the day when I used to attend group therapy for my anxiety, I got a chance to listen to older adults sharing their thoughts, experiences and struggles with their mental health.
+Many of those struggles related to anxiety people experience as they age.
+That fear and uncertainty, worrying about family members are inevitable part of ageing, but honestly after a while I stopped attending those sessions having realized that they only brought me closer to my own fears and elevated my anxiety.

 That is when mindfulness comes into play.